 He was awarded scholarships to the UMass Jazz in July program and Berklee College of Music's 5-week Summer Music Program.
 He also won First Place in the Majestic Theater's 2015 Season Open Mic Night.
 Kyle was one of 20 top students from the Berklee Summer Music Program to earn a four year scholarship.

 In January 2017, Kyle was nominated by the MA Department of Elementary and Secondary Education to represent Massachusetts as a candidate for the U. S. Presidential Scholars Program, one of only two students nominated from Hampden County in Massachusetts.
 Presidential Scholars are selected for outstanding performance in academics, leadership and community service along with exceptional talent in the visual, creative and performing arts.

 In May, Kyle was awarded the 2017 Louis Armstrong Jazz Award, which recognizes one high school senior for outstanding musical achievement in the area of jazz and an incredible dedication to their high school jazz program.
 He also received the Massachusetts Music Educators Association's Western District Scholarship and the Albert J. Mastroianni Scholarship, awarded to a student who has a strong work ethic, good character, involvement in community service and plans to further their achievements in the musical arts.

-Kyle enjoys playing a variety of pop/rock hits on guitar, piano and mandolin at local venues, private parties and charitable events.
-He continuously strives to improve his musical abilities, spending most of his free time practicing when not performing.
-Kyle looks forward to pursuing a career in what he loves most, making music.
+Kyle continuously strives to improve his musical abilities and looks forward to pursuing a career in what he loves most, making music.